A Small Business Online Marketing Strategy for the Rest of You

-Prospects are important, but customers rule.
+Prospects are definitely important, but customers rule.

 Why is this important?

-Your best customers are only a small percentage of all your customers, but they are a large percentage of your sales, and they’re especially important to your profit.
+Your best customers are only a small percentage of all your customers, but they are a large percentage of your sales, and they’re especially important to your profits.
 Creating value beyond function benefits is how even the smallest business can generate loyalty and competitive insulation among its best customers.

-With an apology to George, when it comes to the Hub and Spoke strategy,
+With an apology to George, when it comes to the hub and spoke strategy,

 All spokes are created equal, but some spokes are more equal than others.